Policy 5900 — Academic Unit Reviews

 • iv. infrastructure; physical and information resources (library holdings by major categories, equipment, space/buildings, furnishings/outfitting, computer equipment, classroom and other bookable space)

-e) The Library's Community Service/Outreach Profile
+e) The Libraries & Archives' Community Service/Outreach Profile

-• i. strengths of the Library
+• i. strengths of the Libraries & Archives

-• iii. the Library's future plans, areas of potential development, strategies, and program directions within the context of the challenges and opportunities described above, and also within the University's vision, mission, goals and priorities
+• iii. the unit's future plans, areas of potential development, strategies, and program directions within the context of the challenges and opportunities described above, and also within the University's vision, mission, goals and priorities

 Appendices to the Self-Study: